Grainger Engineering Library - Frequently Asked Questions

 • After you login, click "Print" next to the print jobs you wish to release.
 Your released print jobs should print out instantly but during high use times, it may take several minutes to print.
 Click Done on the Print Release Station when you have released all of your print jobs.

 Engineering students who wish to use their free printing quota, must print from an Engineering Workstation computer.
-All EWS computers at Grainger can be found in the center of the fourth floor and in the EWS lab on the east end of the lower level.
-All EWS print jobs print out from printers found in the EWS lab in the lower level and the fourth floor
+All EWS computers at Grainger can be found in the center and east end of the fourth floor.
+All EWS print jobs print out from printers found in the EWS lab on the fourth floor.

 - I am an engineering student, how do I redeem my free printing?

 - Free printing for engineering students is only available when printing at an EWS lab.
-Grainger has two of these labs, one on the 4th floor, and one in the east end of the basement.
+Grainger has two of these labs on center and east end of the 4th floor.

 - How much does printing cost?

 - The cost of printing is 10 cents per page for black and white and 30 cents per page for color.
 If you are doing duplex printing (double-sided), you will be charged 10 cents per side of a page for black and white and 30 cents per side for color.

 - I chose to pay cash for my printing, where do I pay?